whawker/TweetDeck-Chrome-Trends/README.md

 ## Features

-1. Show trending topics for any region offered on the main Twitter site.
+1. Show trending topics for any region offered on the main Twitter site **and tailored trends!** (Requires simultaneous login on Twitter.com).
 2. Show news/events relating to the trending topic
 3. Shows most popular tweets for a search, rather than most recent
 4. Filter trending topics using the built in Global Filter